 Pure pumpkin pie spice blend extract by Mccormick

-If you need flavor, then Pumpkin Pie Spice Extract Blend Extract is another worthy option.
+If you need flavor, then Pumpkin Pie Spice Blend Extract is another worthy option.
 You can use it to make your favorite drinks, pumpkin pies, cakes, and other sweet recipes.
 I would not use it for savory recipes.
-But if you want to give it a try, you get the pure pumpkin pie spice blend extract for a very low price on amazon.
+But if you want to give it a try, you can get the pure pumpkin pie spice blend extract for a very low price on amazon.

 Substitutes for whole nutmeg

 If a recipe calls for whole nutmeg seeds, the best substitute is always ground nutmeg.
 According to McCormick, the best conversion for a whole nutmeg to ground nutmeg is as follows:

 ½ of a whole nutmeg = 1 teaspoon of ground nutmeg